Here’s an excerpt from Chapter 1 of Magnolia’s Violet, second book of the Painting Sage series:

 Placing her hands on her hips and transitioning into full-on-mother-mode (which was somewhat ironic considering that, for as long as I’d known Farrah, her own mom was usually MIA), she lectured, “Sage.
 We can just walk to your dad’s from here at this point.
 I don’t think he’s going to get upset with you.
 You said it yourself.
 He’s busy with all kinds of meetings, especially today.
 So what if we’re a few minutes late?
 It’s Friday afternoon.
-Everyone at FEADURHEDZ is probably dying to go home anyway if they haven’t already.”
-Her tone then took on a corny approach.
+Everyone at FEADURHEDZ is probably dying to go home anyway, if they haven’t already.”
+Her tone then took on a corny turn.
 “We can do this!
 Girl-power superheroes!” she exclaimed, raising her hand for a high-five.

 Ugh.
 That was regrettable.
 I stared at her blankly in return.

 What Farrah had neglected to include in her impromptu motivational speech (even though I knew she was thinking it) was that it was an unpaid internship.
 I wasn’t in danger of getting canned, regardless of how late I showed up.
 Unless I did something super outrageous, like pull the fire alarm or toss the remainder of my fancy-pants coffee on the CEO’s laptop keyboard, I’d be just fine.